 A: Yes.
 NCTE is planning a virtual exhibit hall with opportunities for exhibitors and attendees to interact, and ways to encourage attendees to spend time with exhibitors.
-As our plans for the virtual Annual Convention develop, your NCTE Sales Manager will be in contact with each of our exhibitors and sponsors by the end of July with information on the new opportunities.
+As our plans for the virtual Annual Convention develop, your NCTE Sales Manager will be in contact with each of our exhibitors and sponsors with information on the new opportunities.

 Q: If my company paid for exhibit space or sponsorship for the 2020 NCTE Annual Convention, who do I talk with about a refund?

-A: Your NCTE Sales Manager will be in contact with each of our exhibitors and sponsors by the end of July with information on new opportunities, as well as details on submitting a request for a refund or moving funds to the 2021 NCTE Annual Convention.
+A: Your NCTE Sales Manager will be in contact with each of our exhibitors and sponsors with information on new opportunities, as well as details on submitting a request for a refund or moving funds to the 2021 NCTE Annual Convention.